xStarbound/xStarbound/README.md

 > ⚠️ **Notice: Several previously partially compatible mods have become *totally incompatible* with xStarbound as of v3.5.
 See [Mod compatibility](#mod-compatibility) below for more info.**

-> ℹ️ **FYI:** If you're connecting to an OpenStarbound server or hosting for OpenStarbound clients, scroll down to *Network compatibility*!
+> 🪧 **FYI:** If you're connecting to an OpenStarbound server or hosting for OpenStarbound clients, scroll down to *Network compatibility*!

 ## Changes